 One methodology that has become increasingly popular over the years is crime prevention through environmental design (CPTED).

 CPTED is a set of deliberate design strategies to discourage crime before it happens.
 By increasing the risk of being seen or caught, it’s often enough to make would-be offenders give up without committing a crime.

 The Pillars of CPTED

-This is accomplished via a wide variety of rules, guidelines, and tactics in one of five core pillars:
+CPTED accomplishes this via a wide variety of rules, guidelines, and tactics in one of its five core pillars:

 Few things stick out as much as someone standing in an area they’re not supposed to be.
 Go behind the yellow caution tape or velvet rope, and everyone in the vicinity will suddenly be very interested in you and your activity.

 And that’s the idea behind the second pillar of CPTED, natural access control.

 Natural Access Control